Characters: Fullmetal Alchemist Main Characters

 - When he was young, he would get angry if someone called him an idiot.

-- Big Good: He's the Good Counterpart to Father, serves as The Messiah, and has been setting up a response to the latter's plans for years.
+- Big Good: He's the Good Counterpart to Father, serves as a Messianic Archetype, and has been setting up a response to the latter's plans for years.

 - Born Into Slavery